naimtsm/naimtsm/README.md

 - 👋 Hi, I’m @naimtsm
-- 👀 I’m interested in become data analyst
+- 👀 I’m interested in becoming a data analyst
 - 🌱 I’m currently learning SQL Essentials, Python for Analytics & Descriptive Statistics
 - 💞️ I’m looking to collaborate on ...
 - 📫 You can reach reach me at Linkedin (https://www.linkedin.com/in/hafiznaim/)